fsandx/camelopard/README.md

 console.log(camelopard.downloadImage());
  ```

- (See camelopard-demo in the demo subfolder)
+ (See camelopard-demo.js in the demo subfolder)

 ## Tests